 The Andamans administration is bureaucratic, but consistent in the application of its rules.
 If you want to go there you need to comply with the rules and regulations, even if they seem onerous.
 If you break the rules, expect to be fined and deported.

 On arrival in Port Blair you will need to provide a written itinerary detailing each overnight anchorage – so some advance research is a good idea.
-For a list of the islands you are permitted to visit, see Port Blair or simply use the anchorages listed in this book.
+For a list of the islands you are permitted to visit see, Andaman regulations or simply use the anchorages listed in this book.
 You are required to report your position twice daily to Port Blair Port Radio on either 6224kHz or 8294kHz.
 If you only have VHF you will have to restrict your visit to only Port Blair and Havelock Island.
 It is now illegal to use a satellite phone in India – even in emergency situations.

 You must be aware of the weather in the Andamans; this is especially the case if you are coming from benign Phuket.
 Weather forecasts are given daily by Port Blair Port Radio on 6224kHz and 8294kHz at 04:00 GMT and 10:30 GMT.

 If you have Internet access, there are excellent regional forecasts at: www.weather.gov.sg/weather-marine-surface-wind.